-Here at GreatBuildz, a free service that connects homeowners with reliable general contractors, we speak to homeowners every day about planning for a full residential remodel – here are some considerations, ideas, and tips to get you started.
+Here at GreatBuildz, a free service that connects homeowners in Los Angeles, Orange County, Ventura or San Diego with reliable general contractors, we speak to homeowners every day about planning for a full residential remodel – here are some considerations, ideas, and tips to get you started.

 When embarking on a whole house remodel, the first thing to do is start with some goal setting, research, budgeting, and a checklist of your desires.
 If possible, you should have an overarching goal you’re trying to achieve with your renovation project which can guide your decisions.

 For example, maybe your goal is just to update the style of the home or perhaps you want to open up a cramped kitchen.
 Alternatively, you may want to convert a space to a different use, add another bathroom, create a more open/inviting living space, etc.